Authentic Lessons for 21st Century Learning

 Learning Goals

-• Identify the characteristics of an effective essential question.
+• Identify the characteristics of Essential Questions.

 Materials List